How to make Flake Soil for Beetle Breeding

 Additives must be added in moderation, even if it leads to successful fermentation and good looking Flake Soil is made.
 From my experience, I recommend that the percentage of the weight of additive should not exceed 8% of the total volume of Flake Soil.
 This is because as an unnecessarily large volume of additives in the flake soil will shock the larvae, and will severely increase the mortality rate.
 Larvae that do not die straight away from the bad flake soil will eventually suffer from health problems down the line, such as a compromised immune system or malformations when pupating / developing into an adult.

-The Method for my Tried and Tested Flake Soil Recipe:
+My Tried and Tested Recipe for Flake Soil Substrate:

 10L Sawdust Mixture (80% sawdust 20% frass / old flake soil)